A Note on the Oscillatory Behavior of Impulsive Differential Equations with Piecewise Constant Arguments via Difference

-Typically, each interval $I_n$ is subdivided into an advanced and a delayed subinterval:
+Typically, each interval $I_n$ is divided into two subintervals corresponding to advanced and delayed arguments:

-Equations of the form \eqref{depcag_eq} are known as \emph{Differential Equations with Piecewise Constant Argument of Generalized Type} (\emph{DEPCAG}).
-These systems exhibit notable properties, most importantly the continuity of solutions, even when the function $\gamma$ is discontinuous.
-Under the assumption of continuity of solutions to \eqref{depcag_eq}, one can integrate over each interval $[t_n, t_{n+1})$ to derive an associated difference equation.
-Consequently, such systems naturally exhibit hybrid dynamical behavior (see \cite{AK2, P2011, Wi93}).
+Equations of type~\eqref{depcag_eq} are known as \emph{Differential Equations with Piecewise Constant Argument of Generalized Type} (\emph{DEPCAG}).
+These systems are of hybrid nature, exhibiting both continuous and discrete dynamics.
+One of their most remarkable features is that solutions remain continuous even though the argument $\gamma$ is discontinuous.
+Under the assumption of continuity, it is possible to integrate \eqref{depcag_eq} over each interval $[t_n, t_{n+1})$ to obtain an associated difference equation, revealing a deep interplay between continuous and discrete dynamics (see~\cite{AK2, P2011, Wi93}).